 An equipped commentary position installed at the IBC for non-venue commentary of a match.

-The first match of the 2014 FIFA World Cup Brazil™.
-The first game of the competition will be played in Sao Paulo on 12 June 2014.
+The first match of the 2018 FIFA World Cup Russia™.
+The first game of the competition will be played in Moscow on 8 June 2018 between Russia and Saudi Arabia.

 Permanent Highlights Feed